All Episodes

 Nobody with half a brain would accept this.

-It's garbage but if you dare to disagree or challenge it you you are ipso facto racist a white supremacist I can promise you is neither so what we have is children being taught this critical race theory that seeks to silence and depress and suppress diversity of character individual merit forget about it.
+So what we have is children being taught this critical race theory that seeks to silence and suppress diversity of character, individual merit.

 If we had school choice, I think the schools that would get the most dollars from parents, they would be the schools that stick to the fundamentals.

-And if parents can't agree on how to teach kids human sexuality or any of these other issues, I would argue that if it's that important to the schools, well, we'll let parents opt into these schools classes after school and keep the school doors open an extra hour if if it's that important to them.
+And if parents can't agree on how to teach kids human sexuality or any of these other issues, I would argue that if they really are, if it's that important to the schools, well, we'll let parents opt into these classes after school and keep the school doors open an extra hour if it's that important to them.

-Absolutely no you hit the nail right on the head the reality is the more woke the classrooms have been the more students are being damaged.
+The reality is the more woke the classrooms have been, the more students are being damaged.

-According to the program for international student assessment PISA, right now, as of 2018, America's fallen to 28th out of 36 industrialized countries in math, 18th in science, not even in the top 10 in reading in our own district, which is a which is a fairly prosperous district.
+According to the Program for International Student Assessment, PISA, right now, as of 2018, America has fallen to 28th out of 36 industrialized countries in math, 18th in science, not even in the top 10 in reading.

-Right now, the school board told us that we should be happy that just over half of the students are proficient in reading, and less than half are proficient in math.
+In our own district, which is a fairly prosperous district, right now, the school board told us that we should be happy that just over half of the students are proficient in reading and less than half are proficient in math.

-If you want to help children of every walk of life prosper, especially the most vulnerable, those are in the inner cities, the underprivileged, the poor students, especially with you know, those families that can't move to other areas, single moms, for instance.
+If you want to help children of every walk of life prosper, especially the most vulnerable, those who are in the inner cities, the underprivileged, the poor students, especially with those families that can't move to other areas, single moms, for instance, school choice is the answer.

 Instead, our hard-earned tax dollars are going for programs that are teaching social engineering, indoctrination, teaching one group of students that they are oppressed because of their skin colors, victims that can never achieve.

-They talked about the myth of meritocracy and critical race theory, basically telling students, don't even try, you're it's rigged against you, you're just incapable of advancing yourself, and then teaches beautiful children of a lighter melon in skin color that they are inherently evil and should be ashamed.
+And then teaches beautiful children of a lighter melanin skin color that they are inherently evil and should be ashamed.

 This is not the job of the schools, and they're failing at their real job.

-When you look at school budgets, for instance, our school district, the budget is over 700 million dollars.
+When you look at school budgets, for instance, our school district, the budget is over $700 million.

 Barely over half is spent on education.

-And and honestly, it's time to return to the golden triangle where parents and teachers partner together for the good of the students without the infiltration of the unions and the special interest groups that they answer to.
+And Austin, it's time to return to the golden triangle where parents and teachers partner together for the good of the students without the infiltration of the unions and the special interest scripts that they answer to.

 All right, quick break.

-Welcome back more on what's happening in your school system around the country.
+What's happening in your school system around the country?

-We'll get to your calls, final half hour of the program today.
+We'll get to your calls, final half hour of the program today, and we'll continue.

 As we continue with Greg Jarrett and Deborah Flora, as we discuss the teaching of critical race theory and the failure of many public school systems all around the country.

-I believe that would be the bridge between the uh minorities in America and the Republican Party.
+I believe that would be the bridge between the minorities in America and the Republican Party.

 Donald Trump was well on his way to building that bridge pre-COVID.